-I trained as a nurse in Italy as I wanted to be an active part of my community and I was inspired by my mother who also works as a registered nurse.
+I trained as a nurse, in Italy, as I wanted to play an active part in my community.
+I was inspired by my mother who also works as a registered nurse.
 Soon after qualifying, because of the low number of nursing jobs and the fees associated with working as a nurse in Italy, I started to look for other opportunities.
 A friend of mine was working as a nurse in the UK so I moved from Italy and started working in a hospital in Exeter.

 I’m now working on the acute medical unit after training as an emergency nurse.
-The ward can get very busy; it can be challenging dealing with multiple unwell patients at once, but this also makes it fast-paced and exciting, and the part I enjoy the most.
-I’m now a senior nurse on the ward which allows me to support junior staff and help them to develop their skills and confidence.
-Occasionally I have students working with me, which gives me the chance to pass on the knowledge and skills I’ve acquired through my experience and support them to develop their own career.
-It’s rewarding seeing colleagues develop, and there are lots of opportunities to progress and develop your own career if you choose to.
+The ward can get very busy; it can be challenging dealing with multiple unwell patients at once, but this also makes it fast-paced and exciting, which is why I enjoy it most!
+I’m now a senior nurse on the ward, which allows me to support junior staff and help them to develop their skills and confidence.
+Occasionally, I have students working with me, which gives me the chance to pass on the knowledge and skills I’ve acquired through my experience and support them to develop their own career.
+It’s rewarding seeing my colleagues develop, and there are lots of opportunities to progress and develop your own career, if you choose to.